 "The miracle happened on April 15, 1945.
 The British came and freed us.
 They told us to stay in the barracks, and they would distribute food.
-Unfortunately, they did not realize that our stomach linings were completely shot.
 They gave us a tin of pork and some biscuits.
 I was too weak to open the tin of pork.
 I would have been a goner in a couple of hours if I had eaten it.
 Our stomach linings were shot by then.

-"Bodies were stacked up two stories high between the barracks.
+Bodies were stacked up two stories high between the barracks.
 Bulldozers came in to perform the only burial ceremony they would ever have.
 I learned later that they killed twenty-thousand Jews a day there.

 "I don't know where my mother or sister lies.
 Later, I found my father had died of malnutrition and exhaustion in January of '45.
-I cursed God because the Nazis succeeded in reducing us to what they called us: untermenschen, people without a soul.
 I was finally freed from the camps but not from my memories.
-I had seen the worst things a person could ever see."
+I had seen the worst things a person could ever see."1